 The evidence Cervical neck problems can cause urinary incontinence

-In this article, we will present the evidence that connects urinary incontinence with cervical neck pain and instability and that when you treat the neck problems, often the bladder control problems are alleviated.
+In this article, we will present the evidence that connects urinary incontinence with cervical spine and neck pain and instability and that when you treat the neck problems, often the bladder control problems are alleviated.

 Many patients come to us with a myriad of symptoms related to their cervical neck instability.
 Some symptoms are clearly related to their neck problems.
 These would be, for example, the challenges of vertigo, vision problems, headaches, and swallowing difficulties.
 Some symptoms, which have no seemingly obvious connection as being related to cervical neck pain are usually categorized as “these other things that are wrong with me.”